tsgates/arch-wiki-markdown/wiki/GNOME_Tips.md

     $ pkill gnome-panel

-Note:To get this to work (gnome 2.28) I had to delete the icon-theme.cache file in /usr/share/icons/gnome.

-Change the GNOME Foot Icon to an Arch Icon (without root access)
+Change the GNOME foot icon to an Arch icon (without root access)

--   Figure out which icon set you're using (right-click desktop>Change Background Image>Theme>Customize>Icon).
+-   Figure out which icon set you're using (right-click on desktop > Change Background Image > Theme > Customize > Icon).
 For example, Crux, *GNOME, High Contrast, High Contrast Inverse, Mist, etc.)
 -   Duplicate that icon set's directory structure for 24x24/places in your home directory under .icons

-    $ mkdir -p ~/.icons/<your-icon-set>/24x24/places
+    $ mkdir -p ~/.icons/your_icon_set/24x24/places

 -   Download this Arch icon into that directory as 'start-here.png'

-    $ wget -O ~/.icons/<your-icon-set>/24x24/places/start-here.png http://img23.imageshack.us/img23/9679/starthere.png
+    $ wget -O ~/.icons/your_icon_set/24x24/places/start-here.png http://img23.imageshack.us/img23/9679/starthere.png

--   Alternatively get the artwork package using "pacman -S archlinux-artwork", this puts all artwork in the /usr/share/archlinux directory, and resize your desired logo to 24x24px and copy it into that directory as 'start-here.png'
+-   Alternatively get the artwork package using archlinux-artwork package, this puts all artwork in the /usr/share/archlinux directory, and resize your desired logo to 24x24px and copy it into that directory as 'start-here.png'
 -   Restart your gnome-panels and the new Arch logo should be displayed

     $ pkill gnome-panel

-Note:To get this to work (gnome 2.28) I had to delete the icon-theme.cache file in /usr/share/icons/gnome.

-Custom Icon using gconf-editor
+Custom icon using gconf-editor

 1. Open the configuration editor in GNOME (it should be in System Tools of your main menu) or run gconf-editor